 Exam Request Form

 Students approved for testing accommodations must complete this form to schedule exams or quizzes at the Accessibility Services Testing Center (2150 1st Street, La Verne, CA 91750).
-A separate form must be submitted for each exam, and requests must be made at least five business days in advance to ensure proper arrangements.
+A separate form must be submitted for each exam, and requests must be made at least five business days prior to the exam date to ensure proper arrangements.
+While we will make every effort to accommodate your preferred exam time, there may be occasions where exams are scheduled slightly before or after the in-class exam time.

 Peer Notetaker Request Form